cfpb/consumerfinance.gov/docs/installation.md

 If you're installing this fresh, the initial data you receive will not be as extensive as you'd probably like it to be.

-You can get a database dump the appropriate `cf.gov-database-dump` Jenkins job for the environment you need.
+You can get a database dump using the `cf.gov-dump-rdbms` Jenkins job.
 Download the `sql.gz` file, unzip it, and then run:

 ```bash